 - Minimum stay: 1 night (pods)

-Here, you’re invited to soak up the simple life with an unforgettable stay in a timber-clad glamping pod or a secluded static caravan, or a beautiful bell tent.
+Here, you’re invited to soak up the simple life with an unforgettable stay in a timber-clad glamping pod or cabin, a secluded static caravan, or a beautiful bell tent.

 Howgills Hideaway is found at Beck House – a traditional, upland livestock farm run by the Stainton family.
 As well as 125 acres of grassland and a flock of Kendal Rough Fell sheep to greet you here, you can also look forward to the warmest of welcomes from owners Siobhan and David!

 For groups of up to four, why not try a stay in one of the cosy, fully insulated glamping pods?
-With three to choose from – Whins End, Fell Head, and Brown Moor – they’re perfect for young families to holiday on their own, or to book together with another family.
+With four to choose from – Whins End, Fell Head, Brown Moor, and Ellergill – they’re perfect for young families to holiday on their own, or to book together with another family.
 Set in their own field, there’s more than enough space for kids to run and play, while each pod is surrounded with enough space for your privacy.

-All pods are perfectly organised with everything you need for your stay.
-Your compact kitchen area has a sink, a two-ring electrical hob, a microwave, fridge, kettle, and toaster, as well as every pot and pan you could possibly need.
-Eat in at the cosy dining table, or take your meals outside on the private deck to make the most of those dramatic views.
-Hire a fire pit, toast marshmallows, and count the stars, or simply sit back and listen to the sounds of the Cumbrian countryside around you.
+Whichever pod you choose, it’ll be perfectly organised with everything you need for your stay.
+Your compact kitchen area is packed with essentials, while you can eat in at the cosy dining table, or take your meals outside on the private deck to make the most of those dramatic views.
+Toast marshmallows on your very own firepit and count the stars, or simply sit back and listen to the sounds of the Cumbrian countryside around you.

 Come bedtime, there’s a full-size double bed and a smaller double sofa bed to keep you sleeping soundly.
 Each pod also comes with a television and DVD player, as well as a small selection of games – perfect for rainy days!
 Guests are even invited to order a breakfast basket, delivered to your pod in the morning – or a barbecue hamper for an extra treat.

 At a glance

 - Secluded hideaway on family farm in Cumbria’s Howgills Fells, offering self-catered glamping pods, static caravans, a cedar cabin and bell tent.

 - All accommodation enjoys unbeatable views of Fells